Angela Milles-Lade

 Consanguinity Index=0.01%

-He was educated at Eton College, Windsor, Berkshire, England.2 He was styled as Lord Stanley between 1908 and 1938.2 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, England.2 He was Aide-de-Camp to the General-Officer-Commanding 2nd Army Corps in 1914.2 He gained the rank of Captain in the service of the Grenadier Guards.2 He was decorated with the award of the Croce di Guerra.2 He held the office of Member of Parliament (M.P.)
-(Conservative) for Abercromby between 1917 and 1918.2 He gained the rank of Brigade-Major in 1918.2 He was decorated with the award of the Military Cross (M.C.).1 He was decorated with the award of the Military Cross (M.C.) in 1919.2 He held the office of Member of Parliament (M.P.).1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Fylde between 1922 and 1934.2 He held the office of Junior Lord of Treasury between November 1924 and 1927.2 He was deputy chairman of the Conservative Party between 1927 and 1929.2 He was invested as a Privy Counsellor (P.C.).1 He held the office of Parliamentary and Finance Secretary of the Admiralty between 1931 and 1935.2 He held the office of Parliamentary Under-Secretary for Dominion Affairs in 1935.2 He gained the rank of Honorary Colonel in 1936 in the service of the 8th Battalion, Manchester Regiment.2 He held the office of Parliamentary Under-Secretary for India and Burma between 1937 and 1938.2 He held the office of Secretary of State for Dominion Affairs in 1938.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He was styled as Lord Stanley between 1908 and 1938.2 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG.2 He was Aide-de-Camp to the General-Officer-Commanding 2nd Army Corps in 1914.2 He gained the rank of Captain in the Grenadier Guards.2 He was awarded the Croce di Guerra.2 He held the office of Member of Parliament (M.P.)
+(Conservative) for Abercromby between 1917 and 1918.2 He gained the rank of Brigade-Major in 1918.2 He was awarded the Military Cross (M.C.)1 He was awarded the Military Cross (M.C.) in 1919.2 He held the office of Member of Parliament (M.P.)1 He held the office of Member of Parliament (M.P.)
+(Conservative) for Fylde between 1922 and 1934.2 He held the office of Junior Lord of Treasury between November 1924 and 1927.2 He was deputy chairman of the Conservative Party between 1927 and 1929.2 He was appointed Privy Counsellor (P.C.)1 He held the office of Parliamentary and Finance Secretary of the Admiralty between 1931 and 1935.2 He held the office of Parliamentary Under-Secretary for Dominion Affairs in 1935.2 He gained the rank of Honorary Colonel in 1936 in the 8th Battalion, Manchester Regiment.2 He held the office of Parliamentary Under-Secretary for India and Burma between 1937 and 1938.2 He held the office of Secretary of State for Dominion Affairs in 1938.2

 Children of Rt.
 Hon.
 Sir Edward Montagu Cavendish Stanley, Lord Stanley and Hon.
 Sibyl Louise Beatrix Cadogan